Freshford, Somerset: Geography

 The village is in the valley of the River Avon close to the point at which it is joined by the River Frome.
 The Kennet and Avon Canal is visible across the Avon valley from the village, but the nearest crossings of the Avon are at Avoncliff and Limpley Stoke.

 Freshford's village centre is a conservation area which was created in 1975 and extended in April 2007, designated under the provisions of Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990.

 Economy

 A significant number (20%) of local residents work from home using the internet.
 The village has a long-standing tradition of attracting "retired people of status".
 It is also a dormitory town for people working in Bath and Bristol (27%).

 Landmarks

 Most of the buildings and boundary walls are built from the local oolitic limestone.

 The 19th-century brewery and attached cottages are now a private residence.
 The tall ashlar chimney has a tapered octagonal shaft with moulded cap and provides an obvious landmark around the village.

 Freshford Manor is an 18th-century manor house.
 It was built on the site of an earlier house known as Pittes Place which dated from before 1603.

 The local pub is called The Inn, and sits beside the River Frome, a tributary of the River Avon.
-The Inn (which has never been an inn) is noted for its regular offering of music including jazz every Thursday night.
-Every third Monday musicians, professional and amateur alike, are welcome to come and play.
+The Inn has never been an inn.